Blockchains-Download/Blockchains-Download.github.io/dogecoin/index.md

 ## How To Download

 Go to the [Dogecoin Blockchain Releases page](https://github.com/Blockchains-Download/Dogecoin/releases) and download the files for the most recent release.
-It will be 3 files named similarly to Dogecoin-Portable-Blockchain-DATE.exe, Dogecoin-Portable-Blockchain-DATE.7z.001, Dogecoin-Portable-Blockchain-DATE.7z.002.
+It will be 3 files named similarly to Dogecoin-Blockchain-DATE.exe, Dogecoin-Blockchain-DATE.7z.001, Dogecoin-Blockchain-DATE.7z.002.

 ## How To Extract

 Ensure all 3 files are in the same directory.
-Check the Dogecoin-Portable-Blockchain-DATE.exe to ensure it is digitally signed by Rare Ideas, LLC.
+Check the Dogecoin-Blockchain-DATE.exe to ensure it is digitally signed by Rare Ideas, LLC.
 Run the EXE.
 For Dogecoin Portable, select to extract the files to your DogecoinPortable\Data\Dogecoin directory.

 ## Configure Pruned Mode